codewithher/CWH-Scripts/_2023/Web-C4C/1-Script.md

 > **[Marketing](https://www.ama.org/the-definition-of-marketing-what-is-marketing/)**: activity and processes for creating, communicating, delivering, and exchanging offerings that have value for customers.

 notes:
-they help by giving us a platform to leverage marketing strategies. that is, the process of creating and selling goods to customers/consumers.
+Let's break down our goal.
+Marketing.
+Marketing is the process of selling goods to customers.

 ---
 ### How do do websites help?